Mayor of Gainesville

-The Mayor of Gainesville is, for ceremonially purposes, receipt of service of legal processes and the purposes of military law, official head of the city of Gainesville, Florida and otherwise a member of, and chair of, the city commission, required to preside at all meetings thereof.
+The Mayor of Gainesville is, for ceremonial purposes, receipt of service of legal processes and the purposes of military law, the official head of the city of Gainesville, Florida.
+The person holding the office is otherwise a member and chair of the city commission, and is required to preside at all meetings thereof.
 The mayor is also allowed to vote on all matters that come before the city commission, but has no veto powers.